Interlacing Properties of Coefficient Polynomials in Differential Operator Representations of Real-Root Preserving Linear Transformations: Chebyshev and Legendre Polynomials

 \end{proposition}

 The Legendre polynomials $\{P_n^{Le}(x)\}$ are related to the Chebyshev polynomials.
 They are both special cases of the more general Jacobi polynomials.
-The Legendre polynomials can be expressed in terms of a Rodrigues' formula $P^{Le}_n(x) = {\frac{1}{2^n n!}\frac{d^n}{dx^n}(x^2-1)^n}$ and also in closed form as
+The Legendre polynomials can be expressed in terms of a Rodrigues formula $P^{Le}_n(x) = {\frac{1}{2^n n!}\frac{d^n}{dx^n}(x^2-1)^n}$ and also in closed form \cite[Eqn.
+2.6, p.144]{Chihara-Orthogonal-Polynomials-1978} as

-Similar to the result for the Chebyshev polynomials, we have the following result, due to Chasse. \begin{proposition}[\cite{Chasse-2014}, Thm.~1.2, p.~2] If $f(x) = \sum_{k=0}^n a_k x^k$ has all of its zeros in the interval $(-1,1)$, then $T[f(x)] = \sum_{k=0}^\infty a_k P^{Le}_k(x)$ also has all of its zeros in the interval $(-1,1)$. \end{proposition} We now solve a previously stated conjecture of Chasse.
-An equivalent statement can be found as Conjecture 222 of~\cite{Chasse-PhD-2011}. \begin{theorem} If $T$ is the linear transformation determined by $T[x^n]=P^{Le}_n(x)$, then
+Similar to the result for the Chebyshev polynomials, we have the following result, due to Chasse. \begin{proposition}[\cite{Chasse-2014}, Thm.~1.2, p.~2] If $f(x) = \sum_{k=0}^n a_k x^k$ has all of its zeros in the interval $(-1,1)$, then $T[f(x)] = \sum_{k=0}^\infty a_k P^{Le}_k(x)$ also has all of its zeros in the interval $(-1,1)$. \end{proposition} We now prove a conjecture of Chasse (Conjecture 222 of~\cite{Chasse-PhD-2011}). \begin{theorem} If $T$ is the linear transformation determined by $T[x^n]=P^{Le}_n(x)$, then

 Hence,